-Superfast Cymru is set to transform the broadband landscape in Wales and to promote economic growth and sustainable jobs in Wales.
-We have estimated that up to 2,500 further full times jobs could be created throughout the Welsh economy over time.
+Superfast Cymru is set to transform the broadband landscape in Wales and to promote economic growth and sustainable jobs.
+Up to 2,500 further full times jobs could be created.
 It will ensure we are at the forefront of the global digital economy and help to champion Wales as a great place to live, work, invest and visit.

-More detailed information on the roll-out will also be available shortly at the new Superfast Cymru website: www.superfast-cymru.com
+More detailed information on the roll-out is available on Superfast Cymru (external link).